postcursor-laboratories/engine/README.md

 engine
 ======

-A game engine, which will hopefully soon have a more creative repo name
+A game engine, which will hopefully soon have a more creative repo name.
+It should also be moved to Postcursor Laboratories.

-It shall be written primarily in C++, because why not?
-It shall be snazzy.
+The intension is to write a snazzy little game engine that we can easily build more games off of, particularly 2D platform/adventure games.

-What shall it do, you may ask?
-WELL, it's a game engine for 2D platform/adventure games.
-Hopefully an external library will be tied in to do the more intensive physics work.
+It uses SFML for multimedia, and will hopefully use another library for harder physics work.